MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Material and Methods

 \subsubsection{Transformer}

 After tokenization, we employ a deep learning model called a \textit{transformer encoder} \citep{vaswani2017attention}, which is designed to capture complex interactions among input variables.
 The transformer encoder takes the tokens as inputs and predicts a presence score for each species, learning relationships and interactions between tokens through a mechanism known as self-attention \citep{lin2017a}.
-By considering these token interactions, the transformer encoder can account for non-linear combinations of environmental factors that simultaneously affect species distributions.
+By considering these token interactions, the transformer encoder can account for non-linear combinations of environmental factors.